 Part of daily multivitamins

 Some people need higher doses to correct a deficiency.
-In such cases, randomized controlled trials have shown that 1,000–4,000 IU daily are often safe and effective, especially in those with vitamin D insufficiency or chronic kidney disease [41].
+In such cases, randomized controlled trials have shown that 1,000–4,000 IU daily is often safe and effective, especially in those with vitamin D insufficiency or chronic kidney disease.

 Consult your doctor before starting any regimen, especially if you have pre-existing conditions.